jmacbeth/ATN-Generator/README.md

 # ATN-Generator
-LISP Code for an augmented transition network (ATN) natural language generator system
+LISP Code for an augmented transition network (ATN) natural language generator system based on Simmons, R. and Slocum, J., 1972.
+Generating English discourse from semantic networks.
+Communications of the ACM, 15(10), pp.891-905.

 Examples: